Activity time: 7 minutes

 To the early Egyptians, it was the thigh and leg of a bull.

 To the ancient Chinese, it was the chariot of the Emperor of Heaven.

 The Micmac Indians saw a bear instead of the scoop, and hunters tracking the bear instead of the handle.

-People discovered how to use the stars to guide them when travelling.
+People discovered how to use the stars to guide them when traveling.
 Knowing the constellations in the night sky helped them find the direction they wanted to go.

-In the 19th century, people who were kept as slaves in the Southern states gave the Big Dipper a new name: the Drinking Gourd.
+In the 19th century, people who were enslaved in the Southern states gave the Big Dipper a new name: the Drinking Gourd.
 This constellation became a symbol of freedom.
-Slaves who escaped knew they could travel at night, following the Drinking Gourd, to get to the Northern states where they would be free.
+People escaping from slavery knew they could travel at night, following the Drinking Gourd, to get to the Northern states where they would be free.